nishan91/Task-2/README.md

 In this Task, I have to predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 Here I have used simple linear regression model to perform this task.
+In addition to this I have also made GUI for this task using Tkinter(GUI Toolkit).
 Inorder to run GUI, install necessary libraries such as pyttsx3(which is used for audio output).

 # Task-3